KI-CISWG/MVCR/mvcr-0.6.md

 ### Operational Context (OC): Consent Context Scope & Requirements

-As a part of creating a receipt for a Data Subject (DS) there are often legal requirements based on the operational content.
+As a part of creating a receipt for a Data Subject (DS) there are often legal requirements based on the operational content(OC).
 OC requires that a checklist accompany the receipt.
 This functions as a flag: YES or NO.

 If YES, there is a self-assertion that the receipt and company side